persvr/tunguska/README.md

 Tunguska provides echo suppression by defining client identities.
 This is an important feature for distributed pubsub because it allows you to define efficient message routing without messages bouncing back and forth.
-To define a client identity, you can set an "id" property on the listener function provided to a subscribe call:
+To define a client identity, you can set an "clientId" property on the listener function provided to a subscribe call:

     function listenerFunction(message){
         // do something with the messages that are received }
-    listenerFunction.id = "client-1";
+    listenerFunction.clientId = "client-1";
     hub.subscribe("name/of/channel", listenerFunction);

+The clientId property may be an array if there are a list of client of client identities that should be excluded.

 Now when we publish a message, we can also define the identity of the client with the "clientId" property in the message.
 A message with a "clientId" will be withheld from